cfengine/documentation/reference/language-concepts/classes.markdown

 **hard** classes that are discovered by CFEngine, and **soft** classes that are user-defined.

+Classes have either a `namespace` or `bundle` scoped. namespace scoped classes are visible from any bundle. `bundle` scoped classes can only be checked within that bundle or from a bundle called with inheritance.
+Hard classes always have a namespace scope.

 In [CFEngine Enterprise][], classes that are defined can be reported to the CFEngine Database Server and can be used there for reporting, grouping of hosts and inventory management.
 For more information about how this is configured please read the documentation on [Enterprise Reporting][].

 ## Listing Classes

-To see `hard classes` and `soft classes` defined in common bundles on a particular host, run `cf-promises --show-classes` as a privileged user to show namespace scoped classes that can be resolved during pre-evaluation.
+To see the first order of `hard classes` and `soft classes` run `cf-promises --show-classes` as a privileged user.
 Alternatively run `cf-agent --show-evaluated-classes` to get the listing of classes at the end of the agent execution.
 This will show additional namespace scoped classes that were defined over the course of the agent execution.
 This output can be convenient for policy testing.

 Example: